Home >> Loans >> Loan Tips

 - Know what the vehicle is worth and what your trade is worth. www.nadaguide.com can help.

 - The vehicle could be a salvaged vehicle from a flood, theft or fire.
 Ask yourself, "What is wrong with this vehicle?".
+You may request a CarFax from the dealer on a used vehicle.

 - Do not be misled by low interest rates, cash back, and rebates.
 Make sure you know "how it all works" before you sign anything.